 Our commitment to privacy

-This Policy outlines Invasive Animals Limited’s practices and policies for the collection, use and management of personal information.
-It covers all personal information (including sensitive information) collected by Invasive Animals Limited, and applies where personal information is collected directly and where it is sourced from third parties.
+This policy outlines the CISS practices and policies for the collection, storage, use and management of Personal Information.
+It covers all Personal Information (including Sensitive Information) collected by CISS and applies where Personal Information is collected directly and where it is sourced from third parties.

 In this policy: